larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 this is this is a mathematical thing.
 I'm a 35 or security 5 and.
-From this thing, I can't tell whether it's maxima or or engelmann's math lab, but just because of the other things,
+From this thing, I can't tell whether it's Macsyma or Engelman's Mathlab, but just because of the other things,
-I think it may be math lab.
+I think it may be Mathlab.
-The maximum system, did you know work on this on this, you know this?
+The Macsyma system, did you know work on this on this, you know this?
 They got their own machine at a fairly early stage, but but there was a time.
 (69:00)
-Of course when they didn't have a machine, so the maximum machine that I was familiar with was a PDP ten.
+Of course when they didn't have a machine, so the Macsyma machine that I was familiar with was a PDP-10.
 Well, that's right.
-We we got kaitens in late 60s and there were three of them on the 9th floor there.
+We we got KA10s in late 60s and there were three of them on the 9th floor there.
-That AI lab had one maximum
+That AI lab had one Macsyma
 group had one and the the dynamic modelling group under look like one.
 But this is this is the AI machine because.